 Mass timber to deliver a robust post-disaster facility

-The District of Saanich’s Fire Station #2 Redevelopment demonstrates how mass timber can be used effectively in a post-disaster building.
+The District of Saanich’s Fire Station #2 Redevelopment (external link) demonstrates how mass timber can be used effectively in a post-disaster building.
 The project will replace the present one-storey, 353 square-metre building with a two-storey 2,190 square-metre structure that will accommodate eight apparatus and emergency vehicles.

 Ambitious environmental targets including a zero-carbon building standard